 - Faculty Development

-Faculty keep growing when they learn more about the art and science of their craft, teaching.
-Learning about the learning process, student development, academic integrity, new pedagogies, and issues facing faculty and higher education is crucial to our effectiveness as educators.
+Faculty keep growing when they learn more about the art and science of teaching.
+Our effectiveness as educations can be enhanced by professional development in the learning sciences that address topics such as how students' prior knowledge affects their learning, how to increase student motivation and mastery, how to provide opportunities for student practice and feedback, and how to develop students into self-directed learners.
 Use this track for sessions about research on students, faculty, and higher education, or skill-development workshops.

 Interactive One-Hour Presentations

-The Summit targets sessions that are grounded in theory and empirical research and that engage participants, modeling active-learning techniques.
+Acceptable submissions for one-hour presentations should (a) be grounded in theory and empirical research on teaching and learning, (b) engage participants from multiple disciplines, and (c) model active-learning techniques.
 Preference will be given to proposals that emphasize practical, research-based approaches that can be adapted by participants from a variety of disciplines for immediate use in their college/university classes or academic programs.
 Presentations could also be structured as interactive panels.

-Posters offer the opportunity to present research and teaching innovations in a relaxed atmosphere and to have in-depth conversations with colleagues.
-The Summit targets posters that document projects concluded or in-progress, providing quantitative and/or qualitative data.
-In order to fit onto the free-standing poster boards, each poster should be 36 x 48.
-Font should be readable from a distance of approximately 5 feet.
+Posters offer the opportunity to present research and teaching innovations in a relaxed atmosphere conducive to in-depth conversations with colleagues.
+Acceptable posters should document projects concluded or in-progress, providing quantitative and/or qualitative data.
+Discipline-specific posters, though discouraged, are acceptable but should allow for the possibility of interdisciplinary conversation.
+POSTER FORMAT: In order to fit onto the free-standing poster boards, each poster should be 36" tall x 48" wide.
+The font should be readable from a distance of approximately 5 feet.
 Push pins will be available for mounting your material.
 It would be useful to have approximately 30 handouts for those who want further information.

 PLEASE NOTE: We do not encourage proposals that are solely focused on teaching and learning in a single discipline or research focused on K-12 teaching and learning.
 In both content and title, proposals should address how innovations developed in the context of one discipline can be adapted to other disciplines.